Frequently asked questions

-- How does Paying Taxes measure the total tax rate?
+- How do the indicators measure the total tax and contribution rate?

-- How can some economies have a total tax rate of over 100% of income per capita?
+- How can some economies have a total tax and contribution rate of over 100% of income per capita?

-- How does the Paying Taxes indicator rank economies?
+- How do the paying taxes indicators rank economies?

-- Does the Paying Taxes indicator record the de jure (the law) or de facto (the practice) situation?
+- Do the paying taxes indicators record the de jure (the law) or de facto (the practice) situation?

 The tax payments indicator reflects the total number of taxes paid, the method of payment, the frequency of payment and the number of agencies involved for this standardized case during the second year of operation.
-It includes payments made by the company on consumption taxes, such as Sales Tax, VAT or GST which are collected from consumers on behalf of the tax authorities.
+It includes payments made by the company on consumption taxes, such as sales tax, VAT or general sales tax (GST) which are collected from consumers on behalf of the tax authorities.
 The number of payments takes into account electronic filing.
-Where full electronic filing is used by the majority of firms for both filing and payment of a particular tax, the tax is counted as paid once a year even if the payment is more frequent.
-Additionally, taxes such as fuel tax which might be embedded in payments to third parties other than government are counted as 1 payment even though paid more than once.
+Where a full electronic system is used by the majority of firms for both filing and payment of a particular tax, the tax is counted as paid once a year even if the payment is more frequent.
+Additionally, taxes such as fuel tax which might be embedded in payments to third parties other than government are counted as one payment even though paid more than once.

-The total tax rate measures the amount of taxes borne by the business in the second year of operation, expressed as a percentage of "commercial profits" (defined below).
+The total tax and contribution rate measures the amount of taxes borne by the business in the second year of operation, expressed as a percentage of "commercial profit" (defined below).
 The total amount of tax is the sum of all of the different business tax liabilities borne by the company.
-The taxes collected by the company (such as Sales Tax, GST and VAT, where not irrecoverable) but not borne by the company are excluded.
-The taxes included can be divided into five categories: profit or corporate income tax, social security contributions and other labor taxes paid by the employer, property taxes, turnover taxes and other "small" taxes (such as municipal fees and vehicle and fuel taxes).
+The taxes collected by the company (such as sales tax, GST and VAT, where not irrecoverable) but not borne by the company are excluded.
+The taxes included can be divided into five categories: profit or corporate income tax, social security contributions and other labor taxes paid by the employer, property taxes, turnover taxes and other 'small' taxes (such as municipal fees and vehicle and fuel taxes).

 Commercial profit is essentially net profit before all taxes borne.
 It differs from the conventional profit before tax, reported in financial statements.
 In computing profit before tax, many of the taxes borne by a firm are deductible.
 In computing commercial profit, these taxes are not deductible.
 Commercial profit therefore presents a clear picture of the actual profit of a business before any of the taxes it bears in the course of the fiscal year.